Carolina Barrero says she found out about Amelia Calzadilla's party through social media

 Carolina Barrero and Amelia CalzadillaPhoto © CiberCuba

-"Look, we were as perplexed as anyone because neither the team nor I knew about this, and we found out through social media," Barrero stated in an interview with Tania Costa from Berlin.
+"Look, we were just as perplexed as anyone else because neither the team nor I knew about this, and we found out through social media," Barrero stated in an interview with Tania Costa from Berlin.

-Calzadilla and Barrero had visited the European Parliament together in April to request the suspension of the Political Dialogue and Cooperation Agreement between the European Union and Cuba, just weeks before the announcement of Calzadilla's party founding.
+Calzadilla and Barrero had visited the European Parliament together in April to request the suspension of the Political Dialogue and Cooperation Agreement between the European Union and Cuba, just weeks before the announcement of Calzadilla's party foundation.

 Filed under: